Tornadoes of 2013: February 10 (United States)

-February 18
+February 21 (United States)

-In mid-February, a strong extratropical system moved across the United States near the border with Canada.
-A cold front extended from it towards the Southeastern United States, generating thunderstorm activity.
-The SPC issued a slight risk zone for areas of Texas, Arkansas, and Louisiana by 1300 UTC on February 18, mentioning the possibility of organized storm activity including bow echoes and supercells.
-Strong wind shear and cold temperatures aloft contributed to the development of supercells by noontime, which produced large hail and tornadoes.

-Many, mostly weak and brief, tornadoes touched down across extreme east-central Texas (east of Tyler).
-All of these tornadoes traveled less than two miles and caused mostly minor tree damage.
-However, a few structures sustained roof damage and a large barn and a small shed were destroyed.
-Further east, one tornado touched down in Arkansas, southwest of Garland.
-It downed a few trees and was rated as an EF0.
-To the south, in Louisiana, three EF0 tornadoes touched down across Caddo and Desoto Parishes.
-These tornadoes were brief and only downed a few trees.
-No deaths or injuries were reported with these tornadoes.
+On February 21, a deep upper-level trough moved across the Central Plains, resulting in a small tornado event that produced six tornadoes.
+An EF1 tornado north of Pineland, Texas, killed a 74-year-old woman when a tree fell on her mobile home.

 February 24 (Australia)

 Several tornadoes struck the New South Wales coast during the overnight period of February 23–24.
 Five tornadoes were investigated by the Australian Bureau of Meteorology on the south coast, initial analysis indicated an EF1 tornado struck Kiama leaving a damage path 4 km long, Jamberoo was hit by an EF0 tornado with a trail of damage 8 km long, and Gerroa to Nowra was struck by an EF2 tornado that left a damage path 16 km long and 200–300 metres wide at its greatest.
 The tornado that swept through the town of Kiama caused extensive damage to around 75 homes in the area.
-Further north in Sydney a funnel cloud was reported at Kirribilli just after midnight accompanied by winds to 135 km/hr recorded at Sydney Harbour.
+Further north in Sydney a funnel cloud was reported at Kirribilli just after midnight accompanied by winds to 135 km/h recorded at Sydney Harbour.
 There was major damage to the roof of the Sydney Flying Squadron, the local Westpac bank, and the surrounding area.
 Major damage also occurred in Chifley, Malabar and Moore Park where part of the roof of Fox Studios was removed.

 March

-There were 18 tornadoes reported in the U.S. in March; however, 19 were confirmed.

-March 18
+March 18 (United States)

-A strong upper level system with a moist south to southeast flow produced severe weather, including several tornadoes that injured 10 people altogether, across the Southern United States, especially Tennessee, Alabama, and Georgia.
+A strong upper level system with a moist south to southeast flow produced severe weather, including several tornadoes that injured 13 people altogether, across the Southern United States, especially Tennessee, Alabama, and Georgia.
 An EF1 tornado near Boaz, Alabama destroyed two mobile homes and overturned another, injuring three people.
 An EF2 tornado struck Kilpatrick, Alabama causing significant damage to several mobile homes and destroying two others, injuring seven people.
 Another EF2 caused severe to outbuildings and chicken houses near Rainsville.
 Near Greenville, South Carolina, an EF2 tornado caused considerable damage to homes and barns.
+Hail associated with the severe weather event was the mostly costliest hailstorm to impact Jackson, Mississippi as of 2015, while high wind gusts also associated with the severe weather event caused at least 100,000 power outages across Mississippi, Alabama, and Georgia.